-The DSQL EXECUTE and EXECUTE IMMEDIATE statements also support transaction names.
+Note The DSQL EXECUTE and EXECUTE IMMEDIATE statements also support transaction names.

-For more information about using transaction names with data manipulation statements, see Chapter 6, "Working with Data."
-For more information about transaction names and the COMMIT statement, see "Using COMMIT" on page 4-21.
-For more information about using transaction names with DSQL statements, see "Working with Multiple Transactions in DSQL" on page 4-27.
+For more information about using transaction names with data manipulation statements, see "Working with Data."
+For more information about transaction names and the COMMIT statement, see "Using COMMIT".
+For more information about using transaction names with DSQL statements, see "Working with Multiple Transactions in DSQL"